sirkostya009/posters-api/README.md

 ## TODO

-- Abiltity to change email, password
+- Ability to change email, password
 - Documentation
 - Think of a way to recommend a user posts:
 - - Add "follow" feature